RBS says pay row "damaging" as losses mount

 RBS Chairman Philip Hampton and Hester waived their bonuses earlier this month after politicians from all of Britain's major parties called on them to refuse the awards.

-Chancellor George Osborne and the spokesman for Prime Minister David Cameron both backed RBS's bonus cuts and welcomed the progress in its recovery plan.
+British Finance Minister George Osborne and the spokesman for Conservative Prime Minister David Cameron both backed RBS's bonus cuts and welcomed the progress in its recovery plan.

 CEO Hester said his five-year turnaround plan for the bank was on track.